 Use care in handling the motor.
 Avoid dropping it.
 Prevent sudden impacts, especially on the shaft.
-The lifting lugs are designed to lift the weight of the motor ONLY.
-DO NOT use the lifting lugs of the motor as the sole means to lift other devices, such as gearboxes, attached to the motor.
+The lifting lugs are designed to lift ONLY the weight of the motor.
+DO NOT use the lugs as the only means to lift with devices attached, such as gearboxes.